 A 2017 study published in Molecular and Clinical Oncology analyzed 147 male patients with asbestos-related lung cancer.

-Ex-smokers represented 79.5 percent of patients of the cohort, followed by smokers (10.3 percent) and nonsmokers (5.5 percent).
+Former smokers represented 79.5% of patients in the cohort, followed by current smokers (10.3%) and nonsmokers (5.5%).

 Patients had a median duration of asbestos exposure of 28.3 years and a mean latency period of 10.5 years.
 The shorter-than-average latency period may have been observed because nearly all of these patients were former or current smokers.

 Former workers in these occupations also are at risk for other asbestos-related diseases such as asbestosis and pleural scarring.